ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ### Resync removes item not configured by NB

-- use Retrieved with Origin `FromSB` for objects automatically created in SB such as default routes.
-N
+- use Retrieved with Origin `FromSB` for objects automatically created in SB such as default routes
-- `UnknownOrigin` can be used and the KV Scheduler will search the transactions history of transactions to see if the given value has been configured by the vpp-agent
+- `UnknownOrigin` can be used and the KV Scheduler will search the history of transactions to determine if the given value has been configured by the vpp-agent
 - defaults to `FromSB` when the first resync and transactions history is empty

 ---